 Change in Control.
-In the event of a Change in Control, all unvested shares of restricted stock and restricted stock units shall immediately vest, and all options shall become immediately exercisable in full.
+In the event of a Change in Control, other than equity awards granted to Mr. Broussard, all unvested shares of restricted stock and restricted stock units granted prior to July 2, 2015, shall immediately vest, and all options granted prior to July 2, 2015, shall become immediately exercisable in full.
 If a Named Executive Officer is terminated (except for Cause) within three years of the Change in Control, the Named Executive Officer shall have two years to exercise these options, but in no event beyond the expiration date.
 See the amounts as set forth in the table under "Change in Control."
 In addition, all performance-vested equity-based awards will vest at the maximum level of achievement.
 Alternatively, for stock options awarded under the 2003 Stock Plan, a Named Executive Officer would be permitted to surrender for cancellation within 60 days after a Change in Control, any unexercised option or a portion of an unexercised option and would be entitled to receive a payment in an amount equal to the difference between the greater of the fair market value on the date of surrender or the Adjusted Fair Market Value (as defined below), and the option exercise price, times the number of shares under option so surrendered.
 The "Adjusted Fair Market Value" means, in the event of a Change in Control, the greater of (a) the highest price per share paid to stockholders in the transaction resulting in the Change in Control, or (b) the highest Fair Market Value of a share of our common stock during the 90 day period ending on the date of a Change in Control.
 The Adjusted Fair Market Value of stock option awards is not included in the table above.
 In addition, our equity grant agreements contain non-compete and non-solicit provisions that only remain in full force and effect following a Change in Control if the acquirer or successor to the Company following the Change in Control pays an amount at least equal to the Named Executive Officer's then current annual base salary plus maximum bonus.
-Any such amounts that could be paid following a Change in Control to enforce non-compete and non-solicit provisions are no
+Any such am